 In order to save the bank, two billionaires—Wilbur Ross (later President Donald Trump’s Commerce Secretary) and Ron Burkle—invested a combined $100 million in exchange for a 40% ownership stake in the bank.

-Keith Mestrich, is currently CEO and president of Amalgamated Bank.
-Mestrich previously served for four years as the chief financial officer at the SEIU.
+Keith Mestrich, was CEO and president of Amalgamated Bank until 2021.
+Mestrich previously worked for four years as the chief financial officer at the SEIU.
 He “joined the bank’s Washington office in 2012 and put a special emphasis on expanding the bank’s political business beyond unions.”

-The bank’s president, Keith Mestrich (formerly deputy chief of staff of Workers United and chief financial officer of SEIU), leads the recruitment committee for the Democracy Alliance, “an influential club of liberal donors… which funnels tens of millions of dollars annually into left-leaning political groups.”
+The bank’s former president, Keith Mestrich (formerly deputy chief of staff of Workers United and chief financial officer of SEIU), led the recruitment committee for the Democracy Alliance, “an influential club of liberal donors… which funnels tens of millions of dollars annually into left-leaning political groups.”

 Amalgamated Charitable Foundation